turingschool/front-end-curriculum/lessons/module-4/client-side-security.md

 **Authentication & Web Tokens**

-You will get to use JWTs this module, but here is a [quick intro to jwt](https://jwt.io/introduction/) if you can't wait.
+You will get to use JWTs this module, but here is a [quick intro to JWTs](https://jwt.io/introduction/) if you can't wait.

 Basically, modern authentication of users depends on handshakes and encryption.
-Consider this a handwave.
+Consider this a hand wave.

 **Same-Origin Policy & Cross-Origin Resource Sharing**

 The [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy) permits `permits scripts contained in a first web page to access data in a second web page, but only if both web pages have the same origin.`

 This worked great at preventing malicious scripts for a while - but now many of use server REST APIs from different origins and this became a problem that we started solving with hacks.
-Many of said hacks were unsecure.
+Many of said hacks were insecure.

 [CORS](https://enable-cors.org/) enables you to safely overwrite and relax these rules for specific whitelisted domains.